Jon & Kate Plus 8: History

 After the Gosselins' divorce in 2009, the final episode of Jon & Kate Plus 8 aired on November 23, 2009, announced by TLC three days earlier.

 The series was later renamed Kate Plus 8 on June 6, 2010, focusing on Kate as a divorced mother raising the children, with Jon appearing less frequently.
 However, filming was later suspended due to Jon's lawyers delivering letters to TLC demanding that they cease and desist production and barred production crews from the couple's Pennsylvania property on October 1, 2009.
 This led to putting the show's revamping on hold.
 TLC planned for "a series of specials" if the series did not go into production.

 The second season of Kate Plus 8 premiered on April 4, 2011, though on August 15, TLC announced that the series would be cancelled after it reached 150 episodes.
 The last episode aired on September 12, 2011.

 On March 19, 2014, it was announced that Kate and her eight would return in a reunion special, scheduled to air in June.

 In August 2014, it was announced that Kate Plus 8 would return for another season (its third, and first after an almost three-year hiatus) on January 13, 2015 on TLC.

 Season 4 of Kate Plus 8 started on December 8, 2015.

 Season 5 of Kate Plus 8 started on November 22, 2016.

-Season 6, with three episodes, started July 10, 2017.
+The final season, season 6, with three episodes, started July 10, 2017.